Best Alberta 5-year fixed mortgage rates

 Fixed rates are also more popular than the alternative option, variable rates.
 This is because, while variable rates can often be cheaper over time, fixed rates offer a level of certainty that variable rates cannot.
 With a fixed rate, you'll know exactly how much your mortgage payments will be each month, which is easier to budget for.

-Something fascinating about Calgary and Edmonton, in particular, is that fixed-rates are a lot more popular than they are in other Canadian capitals.
+Something fascinating about Calgary and Edmonton, in particular, is that fixed rates are a lot more popular than they are in other Canadian capitals.
 While ~80% of urban Albertans have fixed-rate mortgages, only 65% of people in Vancouver and 68% of people in Toronto and Ottawa have fixed-rate mortgages.

-During a long period of low mortgage rates, you'll often see the proportion of fixed-rate mortgages increase, as more borrowers lock-in low rates for the long term.
+During a long period of low mortgage rates, you'll often see the proportion of fixed-rate mortgages increase, as more borrowers lock in low rates for the long term.

 What drives changes in 5-year fixed mortgage rates?

 By and large, 5-year fixed mortgage rates follow the pattern of 5-year Canada Bond Yields, plus a spread.
-Bond yields are driven by economic factors such as unemployment, export, and inflation.
+Bond yields are driven by economic factors such as unemployment, export and inflation.

 When Canada Bond Yields rise, sourcing capital to fund mortgages becomes more costly for mortgage lenders and their profit is reduced unless they raise mortgage rates.
 The reverse is true when market conditions are good.

-In terms of the spread between the mortgage rates and the bond yields, mortgage lenders set this based on their desired market share, competition, marketing strategy, and general credit market conditions.
+In terms of the spread between the mortgage rates and the bond yields, mortgage lenders set this based on their desired market share, competition, marketing strategy and general credit market conditions.

 Should you get a 5-year fixed-rate mortgage in Alberta?

 The truth is, you need to decide for yourself whether you want to take out a 5-year fixed-rate mortgage.
 The best way to get a great deal is to learn as much as you can about Canadian mortgages (which you're doing right now!) as well as comparing mortgage rates between multiple lenders, which you can do for free with the tools at the top of this page.
 If you're still not sure about what mortgage product best suits your needs, it's a good idea to speak to a mortgage broker.
 Consultations are free, and you'll leave with expert advice, personalized to you.